openhab/openhab-docs/_addons_bindings/zigbee/readme.md

 ### Coordinators

+Coordinators need to be installed manually and the serial port must be set.

 #### TI2531 Coordinator

-This needs to be done manually and the serial port must be set.
+This is the Texas Instruments ZNP stack.
+The thing type is ```coordinator_ti2351```.

 ##### TI2531 - Firmware